-Type RC Draft Control for Oil or Coal Residential and Commercial Equipment
+Highlights of the RC Draft Control for Oil and Solid Fuels

 How do draft controls work?
 Static pressure of the cool air exerts pressure on the outside of the furnace or boiler, the breaching, and stack.
 The pressure difference between the room air and heated gas (air) causes products of combustion to flow (draft) through the unit and rise through the breach and chimney.
 Room temperature air enters through the barometric draft control in the precise amount needed to overcome the excess drafts caused by temperature variations, wind fluctuations, and barometric pressure changes.
 Combustion of fuel is complete and the process is stabilized.
 The velocity of combustion gases through the heat exchanger is slowed so more heat is extracted.
 The unit operates more efficiently, reliably, and requires less maintenance.

 When to use a draft control?
 Refer to our Contractor Reference Guide on when to use a draft control with a draft inducer/power venter, power burners, forced draft burners, dual fuel appliances and gas-fired appliances.